Professor Steve Peters

 The book addresses some common unhelpful thoughts and behaviours we can change.
 It then offers helpful thoughts and behaviours that we can learn.

 Examples of unhelpful thinking, behaviours and habits include:

 My Hidden Chimp is an educational book for children to work through with an adult or by themselves.
 The book offers parents, teachers and carers some ideas and thoughts on how to help children to develop healthy habits for life.

 The science behind the habits is discussed in a practical way with exercises and activities.
 The neuroscience of the mind is simplified for children to understand and then use to their advantage.

 About Chimp Management

 Chimp Management was set up by Professor Steve Peters in order to respond to the numerous requests he was receiving for help in understanding and using The Chimp Model.

-Steve and his experienced team of doctors and psychologists specialise in helping others be the best they can be and achieve psychological well-being.
+Steve and his experienced team of doctors, psychologists and mentors specialise in helping others be the best they can be and achieve psychological well-being.
 The Model helps people working in all walks of life including public services, the corporate sector, education, health and the world of sport.
 Their daily work is helping clients to get the best out of themselves and others, using The Chimp Model.